 The Group's business activities, together with the factors likely to affect its future development, performance and position, are set out in the Group Financial Review.
 The financial position of the Group and its cash flows, liquidity position and borrowing facilities are also described in the Group Financial Review.
-In addition, note 19 of the Group financial statements includes the Group's objectives, policies and processes for managing its capital, its financial risk management objectives, details of financial instruments and hedging activities and its exposure to price, interest rate, credit and liquidity risk.
+In addition, note 20 of the Group financial statements includes the Group's objectives, policies and processes for managing its capital, its financial risk management objectives, details of financial instruments and hedging activities and its exposure to price, interest rate, credit and liquidity risk.
 Accordingly, the Directors have a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence for the foreseeable future based on the following factors:

-- The Group's banking facilities totalling £65.0 million with The Royal Bank of Scotland Group were renewed on 29 June 2018 and are committed through to October 2023.
+- " The Group's banking facilities totalling £65.0 million with The Royal Bank of Scotland Group were renewed on 29 June 2018 and are committed through to October 2023.
 There is significant headroom both in terms of covenant compliance and funding availability.
-Undrawn facilities at 31 May 2018 were £51.8 million (2017: £43.8 million). - " The Group has prepared financial projections to 31 May 2020 which project positive earnings and demonstrate covenant compliance at all quarterly covenant test dates.
+Undrawn facilities at 31 May 2019 were £45.2 million (2018: £51.8 million). - " The Group has prepared financial projections to 31 May 2021 which project positive earnings and demonstrate covenant compliance at all quarterly covenant test dates. - " Calculations to support covenant compliance are prepared and reviewed on a quarterly basis. - " The Group monitors capital risk on the basis of net debt/ EBITDA ratio, which at 31 May 2019 was 0.7x (2018: 0.4x).